Discussions with State Leaders Approved to Implement Innovative Assessment Demonstration Authority Pilots

 The scaling approach used by Massachusetts is similar to the design innovation being discussed at RILS this year.
 Instead of creating a design early in the project and then scaling it to an increasing number of districts, Massachusetts leaders are using a “Little Bets” approach whereby they are continuing to test and refine their proposed design during the early years of the project until they feel like they have something worth scaling.

 Producing “comparable annual determinations” is a key IADA requirement.
 Each of the five approved IADA systems are either through year designs that gather information over the course of the school year (LA, NH, NC, GA) or have multiple components administered at the end of the year (MA).
 In either case, the multiple measures must be combined in the most valid way possible.
 While aggregating the multiple data sources sounds straightforward, it can tie psychometricians in knots, as noted recently by Brian Gong.
-(For more on through year assessment systems, join the Center at our November convening).

 Further, any system relying on information gleaned from assessments prior to the end of year must consider how to deal with missing data due to absences, student mobility, or other reasons.
 Kinge Mbella, North Carolina’s senior psychometrician, reported they adjusted their design to make their summative assessment “more flexible” to allow students to receive a valid score even if they have not participated in any of the interims.